-- Improved flexibility for teachers.
+- Improved welfare and flexibility for teachers.
 Teachers would be provided with new earning potential.
-Also teachers would have more time for themselves and their families, by not needed to go from house to house to meet all students after-school needs.
+Also, teachers would have more time for themselves and their families, by not needed to go from house to house to meet all students after-school needs.

 - The increasing use of online learning will provide instructors and online learning operators with incentives to innovate and develop new learning tools that could improve students’ learning options in ways unimaginable today.

 Online learning has the potential to revolutionize education in Africa as it’s already doing in other parts of the world.